 This might be a worn t-shirt or other piece of clothing or bedding that carries your smell.

 Leave the radio or TV on

 Spray Feliway, a natural calming pheromone, in any room where your cat spends a lot of time, or any spot where your cat has urinated, scratched, or engaged in destructive behavior while you were away.

 Cat separation anxiety can almost always be remedied with a combination of behavior modification (like the tactics above) and medication.
-Just continue to have patience, love, and understanding for your furry companion—after all, he’s reacting this way because he loves to be with you!
+Just continue to have patience, love, and understanding for your furry companion—after all, they’re reacting this way because they love to be with you!